Goldenone2/Hamilton-s-Frog-GBS/PCA.md

 ## Set up
 First, we need to convert our .vcf in the relevant plink formats.
 Plink was made for human genomic data and thus expects: chromosome location information, and pedigree information: --allow-extra-chr allows me to proceed with non-standard chromosome names and numbers,  --double-id allows me to duplicate the ID of my samples for both "family" and "individual" ID

-Notes from the [PLINK Documentation]{https://www.cog-genomics.org/plink/1.9/input}: if you're dealing with a draft assembly with lots of contigs, rather than actual autosomes—the standard PLINK build can handle that if you name your contigs 'contig1', 'contig2', etc. and use the --allow-extra-chr flag!
+Notes from the [PLINK Documentation]{https://www.cog-genomics.org/plink/1.9/input} that if you're dealing with a draft assembly with lots of contigs, rather than actual autosomes—the standard PLINK build can handle that if you name your contigs 'contig1', 'contig2', etc. and use the --allow-extra-chr flag!
 ```sh
 # mkdir PCA
 cd PCA